Claudio Meneses

-Claudio Andrés Meneses Cordero (/es/; born 5 February 1988) is a Chilean footballer who plays as a defender for Curicó Unido.
+Claudio Andrés Meneses Cordero (/es/; born 5 February 1988) is a Chilean footballer who plays as a defender for Magallanes.

 Career

 In 2012, Meneses was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out.

 In 2013, he won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 11 of 18 matches.

 In 2021, he joined San Luis de Quillota.

 For the 2024 season he signed with Curicó Unido from Santiago Wanderers.

+In February 2026, Meneses joined Magallanes.